quintusdias/glymur/docs/source/introduction.rst

 Certain optional JP2 boxes can also be written, including XML boxes and XMP UUIDs.
 There is some very limited support for reading JPX metadata.

 Glymur 0.6 works on Python versions 2.7, 3.3 and 3.4.
-If you have 2.6, you should
+If you have Python 2.6,
-use the 0.5 series.
+you should use the 0.5 series of Glymur.

 OpenJPEG Installation
 =====================